sjlewis25/broken-infrastructure-lab/README.md

 terraform apply -auto-approve
 ```

-Grab the public IP from Terraform outputs and try to access port 5000.
+Grab the public IP from the Terraform output and test port 5000.

 ---

-## 👨‍💻 Author
+### Author

 **Steven Lewis**
 Cloud Engineer | AWS Certified | Terraform, DevOps, Security
 GitHub: [sjlewis25](https://github.com/sjlewis25)

----

-> This lab breaks everything — so you can prove you know how to fix anything.
+> This lab intentionally breaks things—so you can prove you know how to fix them.